-The Routeburn Trail is 32km relocation hike which traverses both Mount Aspiring and Fiordland National Park in the Southern Alps of New Zealand.
+The Routeburn Track is a 32 kilometre relocation hike which traverses both Mount Aspiring and Fiordland National Park in the Southern Alps of New Zealand.

 It can be done over 2, 3 and 4 days depending on the amount of time you have and your fitness level.